 Private Slack requests

 Because this is a private request, DM @atSpoke, so your request isn't seen by the whole channel.

 Before selecting Continuing submitting request button use the Make changes button.
 This button allows you to change the request details, including who can see the request.

 If you'd like to make the request private, choose Make Private before clicking File request.

 Use the top request bar to create your request. atSpoke will ask if you'd like to create a request.

-Before selecting "Yes, file a new request" click the eyeball icon to make the request private.
+Before selecting "Submit new request" click the eyeball icon to make the request private.

 atSpoke shows information for the team handling your request.

 If the request is marked as private, it is only visible to the team to which its assigned.
 If the request is not assigned to a team, it will be visible until assigned to a team.